leojahrens/scatterfit/README.md

 net install scatterfit, from(https://raw.githubusercontent.com/leojahrens/scatterfit/master) replace
 ```

-Once installed, please see `help scatterfit` and `help slopefit` for syntax and the whole range of options.
+Once installed, please see `help scatterfit` and `help slopefit` for the syntax and the whole range of options.

 There are two tutorials below that showcase the possibilities of the two commands.

 # Creating plots with scatterfit
 ## Basics

-Scatterfit uses `graph twoway` to plot (1) scatter points, (2) fit lines, and optionally (3) confidence intervals.
+Scatterfit plots (1) scatter points, (2) fit lines, and optionally (3) confidence intervals.
 The standard syntax is `scatterfit y x [,options]`.
 In its simplest form, it is essentially a `graph twoway (scatter y x) (lfit y x)` command, although much better looking by default.
-Let's see it in action, using data from the German European Social Survey sample from 2018-19.
+Let's see it in action using data from the German European Social Survey sample from 2018-19.

 ```
 scatterfit pinc_net age